There are many different types of bats in Iowa, each with its benefits to people and the environment.

 2. Indiana Bat

-Although it is rare to see one, Indiana bats are found as types of bats in Iowa.
+Although it is rare to see one, Indiana bats are found as a type of bat in Iowa.

 They typically live in forested areas, especially near wetlands and streams, and here they can find their favorite food: giant juicy bugs.